| The Vitamin Lawyer Occasional Papers - 2003-01cGMPs and the Future of the

 final product or incoming and inprocess materials, for handling consumer

+complaints, and for maintaining records.
 “Examples of product quality problems the CGMPs will help

 prevent are: superpotent, subpotent, wrong ingredient, drug contaminant, other